How Alcohol Affects Blood Pressure

 Detox is the process of a substance being metabolized and removed from the body.
 Alcohol detox may cause mild to severe symptoms, depending on how long a person used alcohol and how much they tended to drink.

 It is safest to undergo alcohol withdrawal treatment at a medical detox facility.
 When someone stops using alcohol after drinking for a long time, they are at risk of extreme side effects, such as a heart attack or stroke.
-Medical professionals can help facilitate the detox process by monitoring people’s symptoms and providing medication or life support if any medical complications arise.
-The alcohol detox timeline typically begins with withdrawal symptoms eight hours after use is discontinued, peaking at 24–72 hours and subsiding in 5–7 days.
+Medical professionals can help facilitate medical detox by monitoring people’s symptoms and providing medication or life support if any medical complications arise.
+The alcohol detox timeline typically begins with withdrawal symptoms eight hours after use is discontinued, peaking at 24–72 hours and subsiding in five to seven days.

 Centers for Disease Control and Prevention.
 “Fact Sheets — Moderate Drinking.”
 October 18, 2016.
 Accessed August 29, 2019.